 Several options are provided for setting the ACT in Alternative 2.
 The smaller the ACT, the greater the buffer is between the ACT and ACL, and the less likely it would be for the ACL to be exceeded; under status quo, negative direct effects would not be expected as there is currently no quota overage adjustment, although negative indirect effects could result if the health of the stock is negatively affected by a quota overage, impacting the long-term stability of the stock.
-Conversely, selecting too large of a buffer could result in an in-season closure occurring too soon before the quota is met, preventing the achievement of optimum yield, and resulting in some negative effects.
+However, overall landings of king mackerel are well below the stock ACL, so overages in the gillnet component would not be expected to significantly affect the status of the stock.
+Conversely, selecting too large of a buffer could result in an in-season closure occurring too soon before the quota is met resulting in some negative effects to fishermen.
 The ACL would be less likely to be exceeded with each successive increase in the buffer from Options a, b, and c, respectively.
 At the same time, with each successive increase in the buffer, it would be less likely that the entire ACL is met.
-Because the quota has been exceeded once in the last four years, and not once in the most recent three seasons, a smaller buffer, such as under Option a, could provide some additional protection to avoid a quota overage, while not requiring the season to close too early.
+Because the quota has been exceeded once in the last four years, but not in the most recent three seasons, a smaller buffer, such as under Option a, could provide some additional protection to avoid a quota overage, while not requiring the season to close too early.
 Option b would increase the buffer by 5% compared with Option a, and Option c would increase the buffer 15% compared with Option a, resulting in an ACT that would be set at 20% below the ACL.